C4L3B3a/P8P-7--ReLiveWP---Reborn/README.md

 **Discord Server (only official link):** [https://discord.gg/42gv2QBhQv](https://discord.gg/42gv2QBhQv)

 > **Do not share developer code or builds provided to you.
 Do not distribute them under any circumstances.**

+# Extra information

+**Unicord Legacy** is used as an example on the Server Side part of the Marketplace for this project.
+The original GitHub page for **Unicord/Unicord Legacy** can be found [here.](https://github.com/UnicordDev/Unicord)

+> We don't plan to use Unicord for anything in the project, just as an example for the marketplace.